 West IP did a great job in project managing the IP telephony implementation and the solution from start to finish.
 Basically they had a project manager assigned to the project and that person worked with us throughout the entire project, and worked with us by having weekly meetings, making sure that that individual got the engineers involved when necessary, and made sure that all the transitions from each of the office migrations went very smoothly.

-On a day to day basis, I don't have to worry about the email, the SharePoint, the IP telephony solution that we currently have in place because it's managed by a third-party vendor and it is definitely managed with a lot of talents and the ability to resolve the solution very effectively compared to the on-premise solution.
+On a day to day basis, I don't have to worry about the email, the SharePoint, the IP telephony solution that we currently have in place because it's managed by a third-party vendor and it is definitely managed with a lot of talents and the ability to resolve the solution very effectively compared to the on-premises solution.

 With our collaboration suite of IP telephony tools, we're able to integrate our IP telephony solution with WebEx along with...
 We're just starting to use the Jabber client on our IP phones and on our desktop solutions.
 It's enabled to utilize these technologies in a collaborative way and in a unified way, rather than having multiple individual applications to perform the same functions.